 Dear prospective and current law students,

-The University of Tulsa has a Center for Student Academic Support (CSAS) that offers a comprehensive range of academic support services and accommodations for students with disabilities.
+The University of Tulsa operates the Center for Student Academic Support (CSAS) that offers a comprehensive range of academic support services and accommodations for students with disabilities.
 All prospective students and newly admitted students are encouraged to contact CSAS to discuss their individual needs.

 Once a student with physical challenges signs a licensing agreement for a university apartment, the property management team will meet with that student individually to discuss what accommodations are needed to that student’s apartment.
 All physical accommodations can be made within two to six weeks to allow the student to move into their apartments within a reasonable time before the commencement of the semester.
 There is no additional rental charge for accommodations made to an apartment that are ADA compliant.
 For information about on campus housing in general, click here.

 To be assured of a space in their preferred parking lot, students and employees with physical restrictions should purchase a regular permit for the lot of choice by ordinary means.
-Consequently, it is no longer necessary to visit the Parking/Card Services Office as permits may be bought on line and put in the U. S. mail.
-All students and employees are required to display a University permit to park on any university parking space, even with a government-issued disability permit or license plate.
-Additionally, the Parking/Card Services Office may issue a temporary University of Tulsa Handicap Parking Permit to any student, faculty, or staff member with a letter or fax request from their attending physician.
+Consequently, it is no longer necessary to visit the Parking/Card Services Office as permits may be purchased online and delivered in the mail.
+All students and employees are required to display a university permit to park on any university parking space, even with a government-issued disability permit or license plate.
+Additionally, the Parking/Card Services Office may issue a temporary university handicapped parking permit to any student, faculty, or staff member with a letter or fax request from their attending physician.

 To avoid using stairs to access the four main classrooms (rooms 201-204) in JRH, there are alternate entrances located in the Faculty South and Faculty North hallways that lead into all four rooms.

-Though all restrooms in JRH are ADA compliant, the restrooms in the law library (MLIC) and the restrooms located on the east end of the building are larger and therefore more accommodating for persons with disabilities.
+Though all restrooms in JRH are ADA compliant, the restrooms in the MLIC and the restrooms located on the east end of the building are larger and more accommodating for persons with disabilities.